 - Safeguards to prevent common trust mistakes, such as ledger overdrafts or commingling

 - Easily print disbursement checks

 - Import electronic bank statements or direct bank feeds

 - Collection of comprehensive trust recordkeeping reports.

 Lawyers Have Specific Accounting Needs, So They Should Use Legal Specific Software

 Legal specific accounting software, like the name mentions, is tailored to the needs of attorneys.
 They understand that lawyers are not accountants and create a user-friendly experience to help avoid ethics violations and avoid legal consequences.

 Soon you’ll be able to focus more of your time on the clients’ needs and not the accounting behind them.
 Also, the clear and detailed reporting will make encounters with auditors from the bar painless.
 Let’s face it, you chose the career path of a lawyer, not an accountant.

 Want more detail of why attorneys need legal specific accounting software?
 Register for our upcoming webinar on Thursday, February 16, What Every Lawyer Using QuickBooks Should Know.

 Ready to try it out for yourself?
-Here’s a 30-day free trial – see for yourself how it can fit your practice needs, save time and avoid the stresses of accounting
+Here’s a no-obligation, free trial – see for yourself how it can fit your practice needs, save time and avoid the stresses of accounting